 Ramy Essam is known as the “singer of Tahrir Square”.
 His song “Erhal” (“Leave”) of 2011 became the anthem of the Egyptian Revolution, and until today he continues his songs of protest.

 Ramy Essam started to write songs at the age of 17, inspired by young poets like Amgad Qahwagi and Mohamed Bahgat, as well as the poet Ahmed Fouad Negm who spoke up against Mubarak’s regime.
 He established the band “Mashakel” (“Problems”) in 2009 and started to sing for a free life, illustrating through his lyrics the simple daily problems lived through by all Egyptians under Mubarak’s regime.
-Hailing from Mansoura, Ramy came straight to Tahrir Square in Cairo on January 30 to participate in the January 25 Revolution.
+Hailing from Mansoura, Ramy came straight to Tahrir Square in Cairo on 30 January to participate in the 25 January Revolution.
 Camping on Tahrir Square, he was recognised as a regular Cairene ever since.

-Ramy Essam played audiences of up to 400,000 people during the revolution.
+Ramy Essam played to audiences of up to 400,000 people during the revolution.
 He was tortured by the Mubarak and later the Morsi regime for his revolutionary activism.
-Threatened by the likely torture if he was forced into armed service under the Morsi regime, he left Egypt in 2014.
+Threatened by likely torture if he was forced into armed service under the Morsi regime, he left Egypt in 2014.

-Ramy Essam on facebook: https://www.facebook.com/RamyEssamOfficial/
+Ramy Essam on Facebook: https://www.facebook.com/RamyEssamOfficial/